bmj76/Udacity-NeighborhoodMap-Project/README.md

 ## Getting Started

 Download or clone this repository to any folder on your system.
+Start the python simple server web server fromt he same folder as the repository (this will become the webroot when you start the http server).

+`python -m SimpleHTTPServer 8000`

+Open a browser window and navigate to localhost:8000

-Start the Apache simple server web server.
-Launch index.html.
-If the dependencies are not loaded, please see the Bower.json file for more information.
+Note: If the dependencies are not loaded, please see the Bower.json file for more information.

 ## Map Markers